Powerful Geography Conference Wrap-Up

 The three-day event featured 60 participants, 2 field trips, and 2 sets of concurring roundtables.
 Its 41 presentations included 1 national speaker, 1 keynote, and 2 plenaries.
 The event was made possible through the coordination of the Grosvenor Center for Geographic Education, the National Center for Research in Geography Education (NCRGE), and the UCR’s Department of Geography.

-The conference began with a national speaker address by Mr. Edgar Mora Altamirano, the Minister of Public Education for Costa Rica.
+The opening ceremony began with a national speaker address by Mr. Edgar Mora Altamirano, the Minister of Public Education for Costa Rica.
 Mr. Altamirano’s presentation was followed by a keynote from Dr. David Lambert, entitled “The Anthropocene, Freedom, Geography, and the Future.”
 The University College London professor outlined the importance of conjoining powerful knowledge, the imaginative capacity to think the ‘not yet thought’ (Young and Muller 2013), and geography education to enhance student agency, responsibility, and freedom (Lambert, Solem, and Tani 2015).
 The juncture between geography and student capabilities becomes ever more significant during the Anthropocene, an age of accelerating technology, global threats, and culture shifts (see also Crutzen and Stoermer 2000; Crutzen 2002; Lovejoy 2017).
 Powerful Geography, Dr. Lambert alluded, requires being able to have students better comprehend what Wadley (2008, 650) calls the “meta-issues of the era.”

 The first plenary by Dr. Richard G. Boehm and Dr. Michael Solem, "What is Powerful Geography", addressed the purpose of the Powerful Geography initiative and conference.
 Boehm provided the audience with an in-depth historiography of American geography education and how the trail of events has led to Powerful Geography.
 Boehm emphasized how the Powerful Geography initiative honors geography education’s rich tradition of innovative approaches to large-scale educational reform, including the Guidelines for Geographic Education (Joint Committee on Geographic Education 1984) and Geography for Life: National Geography Standards (Heffron and Downs 2012).
 Powerful Geography continues this legacy by contributing empirical research to improve how geography gets into the states (Boehm, Solem, and Zadrozny 2018).